-This topic contains 5 replies, has 4 voices, and was last updated by anhalt 1 year, 5 months ago.
+- This topic has 5 replies, 4 voices, and was last updated 2 years, 12 months ago by anhalt.

 I’m starting this thread as a place to brainstorm with respect to integrating Specify with external authentication services.
 This would be for institutions or organizations which host their own Specify 7 instances and want users to be able to use existing authentication credentials to access Specify.

 We need to identify what authentication protocols will be supported and in what configurations.
 E.g. LDAP, SAML, oAuth.
 If we decide to support multiple protocols, we will need to prioritize the order in which they should be addressed.